RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 1. human review of ML predictions
 2. similar to ground truth
-3. just like ground truth, to do this job, you can access the amazon's turk workforce or hire vendors or get your own inetrnal staff
+3. just like ground truth, to do this job, you can access the amazon's turk workforce or hire vendors or get your own internal staff
-4. builds workflows for reviewing low -confidence predictions
+4. builds workflows for reviewing low confidence predictions
 5. integrates with sagemaker, textract, rekognition

 #### Labs